 - The roots of weeds are also beneficial to the soil.
 For instance: if you have a dandelion problem, then you have a compaction problem and the roots of these weeds will actually benefit your soil by breaking it up and adding organic matter.

 - Weeds are a clue to the health of your soil.
 If your garden is overflowing with weeds, you now can view them as trying to help restore your soil.
-But you can do other things to speed up the process in restoration and thereby eliminate the weed problem you are experiencing.
+But you can do other things to speed up the process of restoration and thereby eliminate the weed problem you are experiencing.
 (See below)

 But first, let’s talk about how you should handle weeds in your garden.
 You will probably get them from time to time and how you handle them is just as important as eliminating them.